 Areas of operation

-Gedaref, Khartoum, North Darfur, West Darfur, South Kordofan, and White Nile
+Gedaref, Khartoum, North Darfur, West Darfur, South Kordofan, White Nile

 National staff